You Should Optimize Your Photos

 Image optimization is kind of a big deal.

-Unoptimized images make webpage load slowler, and hurt user retention.
-Pages that load slowly increase the chances visitors will leaving and going somewhere else.
+Unoptimized images make webpage load slower, and hurts user retention.
+Pages that load slowly increase the chances visitors will leave and go somewhere else.
 Learn how optimization ups conversions »

 Table of Contents

 - The Best Way to Optimize PNGs

 - How Big Should My Web Images Be?